 Imagine a piece of dough.
 Stretch it.
-(Try to pull it apart.)
 It gets longer and thinner.
 Squash it.
-(Push it from opposite sides.)
 It gets shorter and fatter.
 Now imagine a piece of granite.
 Try the same mental experiment.
 The change in shape must surely occur, but to the unaided eye it's imperceptible.
 Some materials stretch and squash quite easily.
 Some do not.

-The quantity that describes a material's response to stresses applied normal to opposite faces is called Young's modulus (Y) in honor of the British scientist Thomas Young (1773–1829).
+The quantity that describes a material's response to stresses applied normal to opposite faces is called Young's modulus in honor of the British scientist Thomas Young (1773–1829).
 Young was the first person to define work as the force displacement product, the first to use the word energy in its modern sense, and the first to show that light is a wave.
 He was not the first to quantify the resistance of materials to tension and compression, but he became the most famous early proponent of the modulus that now bears his name.
 Young didn't name the modulus after himself.
 He called it the elastic modulus, but this term should be used moduli in general as was mentioned above.
 The symbol for Young's modulus is usually E from the French word élasticité (elasticity) but some prefer Y in honor of the man himself.

 Young's modulus is defined for all shapes and sizes by the same rule, but for convenience sake let's imagine a rod of length ℓ0 and cross sectional area A being stretched by a force F to a new length ℓ0 + ∆ℓ.

 The same relation holds for forces in the opposite direction; that is, a strain that tries to shorten an object.

 Replace the adjective tensile with compressive.
 The normal force per area directed inward (σ = F/A) is called the compressive stress and the fractional decrease in length (ε = Δℓ/ℓ0) is called the compressive strain.
 This makes Young's modulus the ratio of compressive stress to compressive strain.
 An adjective may have changed, but the mathematical description did not.